ksharifbd/php-7/README.md

 - The content of an array can be changed either by treating it as a map or as a list.
 - Treating it as a map means specifying the key that is to be overridden, whereas treating it as a list means appending another element to the end of the array.
+- - Any key can be added to a given array, even if it previously consisted of numeric entries.
+- When trying to append a value, PHP inserts it after the last numeric key.

 #### Example:
 ```php